-Warner University has a responsibility to respond quickly and effectively to address any and all complaints of sexual misconduct and/or other conduct that is motivated by sex that creates a hostile environment for Warner students.
-Warner University is committed to the prevention of all forms of sexual misconduct as well as the protection of victims of such acts and has a policy of zero tolerance with regard to sexual misconduct on campus.
+Warner University has a responsibility to respond quickly and effectively to address any and all complaints of sexual harassment, and/or other conduct that is motivated by sex, using the Title IX Grievance Process.
+Warner University is committed to the prevention of all forms of sexual harassment as well as the protection of victims of such acts and has a policy of zero tolerance with regard to sexual misconduct on campus.

-Sexual Misconduct includes but is not limited to:
+Sexual Harassment includes but is not limited to:

 - All forms of relationship violence including dating and domestic violence

 - Any misconduct where someone is targeted or discriminated against because of their sex.

 - Hostile environment harassment